Here at Max Out of Pocket, we love passive income.

 I also need to add my usual disclaimer – this is not a recommendation to buy a healthcare REIT or any stock.
 You need to do your own research and you are responsible for your own investing decisions.

 As we move forward, I will aim to keep the portfolio and passive income updated monthly below.
 Here are all the purchases made since the start of the experiment.

 Remember, Max is more interested in the passive annual dividend income than the overall capital appreciation/gain.
-Most of the fields are self-explanatory, but I thought I would point out that the cost basis includes the fidelity transaction fee, and the total gain includes dividends already paid.
+Most of the fields are self-explanatory, but I thought I would point out that the cost basis includes the fidelity transaction fee (until they did away with that), and the total gain includes dividends already paid.

 Max Out of Pocket to put this portfolio together = about